NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 1. Read input objects

-Read inputs from Table:TwoIndependentVariables objects when the choice of SpectralAndIncidentAngle is entered.
+Read inputs from Table:TwoIndependentVariables objects when the choice of SpectralAndIncidentAngle is entered in the WindowMaterial:Glazing object.

-2. Integrate system properties with respect to wavelength for each angle of incidence

-For a particular angle of incidence, calculates system properties for a glass layer for each wavelength in the solar spectrum in a new function in WCE called by the WindowManager module using given solar spectral irradiance.
-In other words, the approach treats each property as SpectralAverage defined in the WindowMaterial:Glazing to provide equivalent property for each incident angle.
-Therefore, after calculation, each property is not a function of wavelength.

-The next step will generate an angular array with size of all incident angles from all layers in a construction.
-In other words, a common size array will contain all input incident angles from all layers.
-If an angle from other layers is not available in this layer, the properties will be linearly interpolated from this particular angle.

-The difference is that the SpectralAverage provide a constant value for each incident angle, while the SpectralAndIncidentAngle after solar spectral integration is a function of incident angle.

-3. Interpolate angular properties
+2. Convert table data into a WCE structure

+The table data will be converted into a new class of CSingleAnugularMeasures, which contains spectral sample data based on each incident angle.
+The whole set of data, including all incident angles and associated spectral data, will be under a new class of CAngularMeasurements.
+The detailed structure will be shown in the Data Structure section in the Design Document.

+It should be noted that the previous step was to integrate system properties with respect to wavelength for each angle of incidence.
+This step changes slightly.
+The integration will be performed inside WCE.
+There are two main reasons.
+The first reason is that there are many optical properties are presented at different wavelength ranges, such as entire solar ranges, visible and different colors.
+If integration occurs in the beginning, further process may not be performed based on wavelenght ranges.
+The second main reason is that the existing internal structure of WCE requires to read data with different wavelengths.
+In order to match existing structure, we will process integration internally, so that the proposed procedure will be consistent with existing structure and a lot of existing functions will be utilized effectively.

+3. Create a new set of spectral data at a given incident angle

-A new function, corresponding to the SpectralAndIncidentAngle choice, and similar to a WCE function of getPropertyAtAngle, will be generated in WCE called from the SolarShading module.
-Instead of calculating angular properties, the properties will be linearly interpolated between two nearest angles given in the material properties.
+If a given incident angle is not listed in incident angle values, linear interpolation will be performed between two nearest angles given in the material properties to generate a new spectral data set.

+4. Generate a new derived class of material to handle new spectral data

+A new derived class of CMaterial as CMaterialMeasured will be created to handle optical properties for each layer.

+5. The optical properties from linear interpolation will be fed to classes of Single or Multiple layer windows for further processing in the existing structure.

 ## Testing/Validation/Data Sources ##